 At the time of Austro-Hungarian Empire, members of the European aristocracy enjoyed the views from these belvederes.
-In order for our visitors to experience the same views that leave one breathless, the belvederes have recently been restored and the trail has been made.
+In order for our visitors to experience the same views that leave one breathless, the belvederes have recently been restored and a trail has been made.

 Paul Kupelwieser, the owner of the islands at the time, had the belvederes built around 1900 and they were manufactured at the ironworks in Vitkovice.
 Existing belvederes on the hills Saluga and Javornik have been restored, while the locations where they once stood (Opatija, polo playground) are marked with information boards.

-In addition to enjoying the views of the island (belvedere at Javornik), setting up interpretive boards and exhibits on the trail that leads to the viewpoint at Saluga, visitors will be familiarized with some of the species that can be found in the forest and their role in the forest ecosystem.
+In addition to enjoying the views of the island (belvedere at Javornik), by setting up interpretive boards and exhibits on the trail that leads to the viewpoint at Saluga, visitors will be familiarized with some of the species that can be found in the forest and their role in the forest ecosystem.